 Moreover, diversity in the workplace is linked to increased productivity.
 Having a cast of different minds at work, all with different backgrounds can be challenging at times, but the reward is worth it.
 More processes and ideas cross the table, more options become open, and the individuality of each employee comes into play.

 Encouraging hiring for culture fit will likely decrease your internal talent pool diversity.
 People naturally gravitate toward others that are similar to them.
 This has been extensively proven over the last decade and can extend to any manner of situations — including hiring.
-Giving culture fit a place in your hiring process will most likely result in a decrease in diversity and all of its benefits.
+Giving culture fit a place in your hiring process will most likely result in a lack of diversity and all of its benefits.

 The Alternative: Hire for Culture Add

 Culture add takes the opposite approach to culture fit when it comes to hiring.
-Culture add looks at what the company is missing when hiring new candidates.
+Instead of focusing on what matches your current company culture, culture add looks at what the company is missing when hiring new team members.
 Whether it be a specific experience, a new and unique mindset, or any other type of diversity, hiring for culture add emphasizes the new and improved.